Top-BenBen/Logistics-Performance-Analysis/README.md

 ### Key DAX Measures: A robust set of KPIs were created using DAX, including but not limited to:
-Operational Metrics
+Operational Metrics :
-Total KM Travelled
+Total KM Travelled,
-Fuel Efficiency = KM Traveled / Liters
+Fuel Efficiency = KM Travelled / Liters,
-Maintenance per Truck
+Maintenance per Truck and
 Average Cost per KM = Total Cost / KM Travelled